 Insufficient Evidence for

-Bishop's weed can cause skin to become extra sensitive to the sun.
+When applied to the skin: There isn't enough reliable information to know if bishop's weed is safe.
+It may cause the skin to become extra sensitive to the sun.
 This might put you at greater risk for skin cancer.
 Wear sunblock outside, especially if you are light-skinned.

 Surgery: Bishop's weed might slow blood clotting.
 There is a concern that it might increase the risk of bleeding during and after surgery.
 Stop using bishop's weed at least 2 weeks before a scheduled surgery.

 Medications changed by the liver (Cytochrome P450 3A4 (CYP3A4) substrates) interacts with BISHOP'S WEED